stefan-ainetter/SCANnotateDataset/README.md

 ### Preliminaries: Download ShapeNet and ScanNet examples

-* Download the ScanNet example scene [here](https://files.icg.tugraz.at/f/d7bbbd2d84e345b986fc/?dl=1).
-Extract it to `/data/ScanNet/scans`.
+* Download the ScanNet example scene [here](https://files.icg.tugraz.at/f/5b1b756a78bb457aafb5/?dl=1).
+Extract the data and copy them to `/data/ScanNet/scans`.
 Note that by downloading this example data you agree to the [ScanNet Terms of Use](https://kaldir.vc.in.tum.de/scannet/ScanNet_TOS.pdf).
 To download the full ScanNet dataset follow the instructions on the [ScanNet GitHub page](https://github.com/ScanNet/ScanNet).